Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Introduction

 Nevertheless, most existing approaches remain \emph{slowly adaptive} to distribution shifts due to their training or updating schemes.
 Typically, these methods compute prediction intervals sequentially: when a new data point $(X_t, Y_t)$ arrives, a prediction for $Y_{t+1}$ is generated based on the current model trained on $\mathcal{D}_t$, while the previously computed predictions for $Y_1,\dots,Y_t$ remain fixed.
 As a result, when the data distribution evolves over time, these static historical predictions may become inconsistent with the current data-generating process, leading to a delayed adaptation to distributional changes.

-In this paper, we propose a novel online conformal prediction method that addresses this issue by introducing an efficient update mechanism for past prediction values.
-Leveraging regression approaches that admit a closed-form leave-one-out update rule, our method dynamically revises the predicted values for previous outputs $Y_1,\dots,Y_t$ as new data arrive, thereby aligning the entire set of predictions with the most recent data distribution.
-This \emph{retrospective adjustment} principle allows the prediction sets to adapt more rapidly to distributional shifts.
+In this paper, we propose a novel online conformal prediction method that addresses the challenge of slow adaptation under distribution shift.
+Our approach is based on a retrospective adjustment mechanism that dynamically revises past predictions as new data arrive.
+Specifically, leveraging regression estimators that admit closed-form leave-one-out (LOO) updates, our method updates the predicted values for previous outputs $Y_1, \dots, Y_t$ in an efficient manner, thereby improving the consistency of the residuals with the most recent data distribution.
+This \emph{retrospective adjustment} enables substantially faster adaptation compared to existing forward-update methods.
+In this work, we interpret faster adaptation as the ability to restore empirical coverage to the target level shortly after a shift occurs.
+This can be quantified in terms of the recovery time, defined as the number of time steps required for the coverage probability to return to its nominal level following a distributional change.

+From a broader perspective, the proposed method is designed to address two fundamental challenges in online conformal inference.
+First, from a statistical viewpoint, existing approaches suffer from slow adaptation because they do not update previously computed residuals.
+Second, from a computational viewpoint, naively implementing retrospective updates would require repeated retraining, resulting in prohibitive $O(n^4)$ complexity, where $n$ denotes the training sample size.
+Our aim is to achieve the statistical benefits of retrospective recalibration, while avoiding this computational burden.

+To this end, we restrict our attention to regression estimators that admit efficient LOO updates, such as linear smoothers including kernel ridge regression (KRR), instead of adopting a fully model-agnostic framework.
+While this limits the generality of the framework, this restriction is essential for making retrospective adjustment computationally tractable.
+Without such structure, retrospective updates would require repeated model refitting and become infeasible in online settings.
+At the same time, the class of linear smoothers remains sufficiently broad, encompassing widely used models such as KRR and neural tangent kernel methods.

+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Retrospective adjustment for online conformal inference.} We introduce a novel retrospective adjustment mechanism that updates the entire set of calibration residuals as new data arrive, enabling faster and more stable adaptation to distributional shifts.

+\item \textbf{Efficient $O(n^2)$ implementation.} We develop an efficient algorithm based on rank-one matrix updates for kernel ridge regression, reducing the computational complexity of retrospective adjustment from $O(n^4)$ to $O(n^2)$ per time step.

+\item \textbf{Theoretical guarantee of long-run coverage.} We establish that the proposed method achieves long-run calibration of the miscoverage rate by leveraging the ACI framework, without requiring exchangeability. \end{itemize}

 The rest of this paper is organized as follows.
 In \cref{sec:preliminary}, we briefly provide some background materials necessary to introduce our method.
 In \cref{sec:method}, we explain the proposed methodology and its advantages over the existing approaches.
 In \cref{sec:simulation,sec:realdata}, we perform numerical experiments on synthetic and real data sets, respectively, which demonstrate the superior performance of the proposed method. \cref{sec:conclusion} concludes our paper.